 Under the CAQH CORE Enforcement Policies, CORE-certified organizations are encouraged to privately resolve disputes before submitting a formal complaint of possible non-conformance to CAQH CORE.
 CAQH CORE enforcement is a complaint-driven process that requires documentation (electronic or paper) demonstrating multiple instances of non-conformance with the CAQH CORE Operating Rules at the specific phase of CORE Certification.
-Please see the CAQH CORE Enforcement Policy for Phase I, Phase II, Phase III, or Phase IV for further details.
+Please see the CAQH CORE Enforcement Policy for Phase I, Phase II, Phase III, Phase IV, or Phase V for further details.

 If a CORE-certified entity is found to be in actual violation of a CAQH CORE Operating Rule(s) and the violation is not remedied per the CAQH CORE enforcement timeline, the entity’s certification will be terminated and its name removed from the CAQH CORE website.
 De-certified organizations are entitled to seek re-certification by re-completing the CORE Certification process and paying all required fees again.
 De-certified entities can no longer use the CORE Certification Seal and the entity’s name will be removed from all CAQH CORE listing of CORE-certified entities.

 Yes.
 Complaints filed against CORE-certified entities will not be publicly released by CAQH CORE.
 The information will only be used and disclosed by CAQH CORE for its review with the CAQH CORE Enforcement Committee and with the CORE-certified entity that is the respondent to the complaint.